 Andy Haxby, Director of the Dutch IT company Competa IT B.V., wants to change that.
 He is keen to help Kenyan companies acquire new customers with bigger projects – and to give more Kenyan contracts to local software developers rather than continually outsourcing work internationally.

 Competa was keen to gain a foothold on the African market but needed skilled local software developers well versed in the methods and standards of the IT sector.

 The search for experts, however, proved difficult: Kenyan software developers are skilled at programming but lack practical experience in project management.
 Complex assignments are therefore not easy to manage.
 If Haxby wanted to be successful in the Kenyan marked, he needed to act.

 Haxby researched potential partners and support programmes and discovered that only one merited consideration.
-He embarked on a development partnership with sequa gGmbH, commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) develoPPP.de-programme.
+He embarked on a development partnership within the develoPPP.de programme commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).

 The aim of the partnership was to provide practical training for Kenyan software developers to enable them to access the global market.
 Competa cooperated with two local IT companies, BTI Millman Ltd and Dew CIS Solutions.

-To provide practical training for the software developers, Competa worked with sequa to develop a training programme called CodePamoja.
+To provide practical training for the software developers, Competa developed a training programme called CodePamoja.
 Developers in Kenya use video chat to interact with their peers in the Netherlands and collaborate on joint projects – it is an international approach to training, in which Dutch experts mentor the Kenyan participants.

 As one Kenyan participant explains: ‘I used to work alone, so everything took a long time.
 Here, I’m learning to work as part of a team and share tasks.’
 The title of the training programme – CodePamoja – means ‘programming together’ and was chosen to reflect the cooperation between software developers in Kenya and the Netherlands.